khaiowo/Thalindor/Character (dormant character) 1e73e8a5a27e80f4a3fff7c7a1da3d58.md

 1. Vhar’Kanoth, the Vault-Binder
 Domain: Forbidden Knowledge, Arcane Seals, Cosmic LocksStatus: Dormant, buried beneath the Shardbound SanctumNature: Arcane titan once bound to prevent mortals from unlocking “Worldbreaking Rites.”Description:Vhar’Kanoth was once the celestial jailor who sealed knowledge too dangerous for the gods, let alone mortals.
 With runes etched across a body of living crystal and chains made from time-frozen paradox, he fell into slumber after sealing the last "Unword" beneath the Veins of Gaia.
 He stirs only when something long-forbidden is spoken again.
 Legends Say:
-His awakening would unravel every spell and lock across Elyndros.
+His awakening would unravel every spell and lock across Thalindor.
 He remembers every secret ever sealed—especially those the gods fear.
 He can only be awakened by one who unknowingly speaks the Forgotten Name.